Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 On the JVM and in Kotlin/Native, all concurrent code, such as coroutines, runs on _threads_, which are managed by the operating system.
 Coroutines can suspend their execution instead of blocking a thread.
-This allows one coroutine to suspend while waiting for a network response and another to run on the same thread, ensuring effective resource utilization.
+This allows one coroutine to suspend while waiting for some data to arrive and another to run on the same thread, ensuring effective resource utilization.

 ![Comparing parallel and concurrent threads](parallelism-and-concurrency.svg){width="700"}